-The following table summarizes certain information with respect to the Company's compensation plans and individual compensation arrangements under which the Company's equity securities have been authorized for issuance as of the fiscal year ended December 31, 2015:
+The following table summarizes certain information with respect to the Company's compensation plans and individual compensation arrangements under which the Company's equity securities have been authorized for issuance as of the fiscal year ended December 31, 2016:

-(a) (b) (c) Weighted- average Number of securities to be issued upon exercise of outstanding options, warrants exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities Plan Category and rights (\$) reflected in column (a)) Equity compensation plans approved by shareholders 6,508,572 10.03 5,480,017
+(a) (b) (c) Number of Weighted-average Number of securities securities to be exercise price of remaining available for issued upon exercise outstanding future issuance under equity of outstanding options, compensation plans options, warrants warrants (excluding securities Plan Category and rights and rights (\$) reflected in column (a)) Equity compensation plans approved by shareholders 6,628,532(1) 11.20(2) 3,457,802(3)

-^{} The 2008 Plan provides that, while awards of stock options and stock appreciation rights are counted as one share of common stock granted under such plan, awards of restricted stock, or shares issued pursuant to any other full value awards, are counted as issuing 2.44 shares of common stock per share awarded for purposes of determining the number of shares available for issuance under such plan.
+- (1) Includes 189,085 shares issuable in connection with performance-based restricted stock awards granted under the 2008 Plan assuming the target award is met.
+The actual award payouts can range from zero to 150 percent of the original grant.
+Up to 283,628 shares may be issued in connection with performance-based restricted stock awards if the maximum performance goal is achieved in each performance period. - (2) The outstanding performance-based restricted stock awards are not included in this calculation. - (3) The 2008 Plan provides that, while awards of stock options and stock appreciation rights are counted as one share of common stock granted under such plan, awards of restricted stock, or shares issued pursuant to any other full value awards, are counted as issuing 2.44 shares of common stock per share awarded for purposes of determining the number of shares available for issuance under such plan.
 Awards that are settled in cash rather than shares of stock are not counted against the limit in the 2008 Plan.